signalogic/SigSRF_SDK/mediaTest_readme.md

 #### Out-of-Spec RTP Padding

 The -dN command line argument ALLOW_OUTOFSPEC_RTP_PADDING flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set to suppress error messages for RTP packets with unused trailing payload bytes not declared with the padding bit in the RTP packet header.
 See comments in CreateDynamicSession() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>.

+### Codec FLC

+By default [pktlib](#user-content-pktlib_main) applies codec FLC (Frame Loss Concealment) when repairing packet loss and timestamp gaps.
+Codec FLC can be disabled with the command line option:

+    --disable_codec_flc

 <a name="mediaTestCommandLineQuick-Reference"></a>
 ## mediaTest Command Line Quick-Reference